 If you do not wish to specialize in a particular program, or do not have a lot of time to dedicate but would like to help out on occasion, you have the opportunity to become a General Volunteer.
 A General Volunteer is someone who volunteers at non-emergency events, doing whatever is needed.
 An event may consist of a fire station opening, a graduation ceremony, a March of Dimes event, or any type of pre-planned event where volunteers may be utilized.
 You might be asked to help set up locations, serve food, assist with information booths, etc.

-If you are interested in becoming a General Volunteer, or if you have any further questions regarding the Volunteer Programs, including the application process, please contact the LAFD Volunteer Coordinator, Gary Hill at email@example.com.
+If you are interested in becoming a General Volunteer, or if you have any further questions regarding the Volunteer Programs, including the application process, please contact the LAFD Volunteer Coordinator, Irma Romanelli at firstname.lastname@example.org.